Virginia State

 Examining the importance of maintaining a system for personal financial records.
 Lesson – Receipts – Keeping and Tossing

 Examining the impact of advertising and marketing on consumer demand and decision making in the global marketplace.
-Lesson – Spending and Savings Plans
+Lesson – Achieve Financial Goals with a Spending Plan

 Lesson – Analyzing Consumer Behavior